 Publishing new media is how you boost brand awareness, engagements, conversions, and revenue for your business.
 Not to mention, media content helps you stand out from competitors.

-Over time, though, it can become confusing to keep track of, plan, organize, distribute, and analyze all that media content.
+Over time, it can become confusing to keep track of, plan, organize, distribute, and analyze all that media content.

 The best way to combat these issues is through media planning.